voschezang/coding-handbook/quotes.md

 - Actual imposters don't get imposter syndrome.
 - Being busy is not caused by a lack of time.
 - No action = an action.
 Doing nothing can be a deliberate action.
+- I have enough.
 - Minimize work to maximize outcomes.
 - Not all those who wander are lost.
+- Everyone is right, partially.
 - Procrastination is not a time management problem.
 - Rest is more important than repetition.
 - Simple is harder then complex.